AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Conclusion and Future Works

 Looking ahead, several promising research directions warrant exploration to further enhance the framework and address current limitations.
 First, improving the generalization capability of adversarial patches across heterogeneous detector architectures requires consideration of structural differences in feature extraction and decision-making processes.
 Second, balancing adversarial effectiveness with visual naturalness could lead to more covert and practical attacks.
-Lastly, insights derived from AdvReal may inform the design of robust defense mechanisms, such as attention-stabilized detection modules or adversarial patch-aware training, to strengthen the resilience of intelligent object detection systems.
+Lastly, insights derived from AdvReal may inform the design of robust defense mechanisms.
+In particular, integrating adversarial training with patch-aware detection modules or developing co-evolution frameworks for joint attack-defense optimization offers promising potential for enhancing the security of real-world AV perception systems.